Terms and Conditions

 Keep a copy of these for your records (click print, then save as PDF).
 When I make changes I keep back copies.

-Current lead time estimate: eight to twelve weeks for new orders (see section 8 below for maximum and terms), please keep an eye on our FAQ’s for updates surrounding Nikki’s maternity dates
+Current lead time estimate: twelve to sixteen weeks for new orders (see section 8 below for maximum and terms), please keep an eye on our FAQ’s

 Kits for ashes/hair/cord: Sending Page